The 2020 Worldwide Corona Crisis: Destroying Civil Society, Engineered Economic Depression, Global Coup d’État and the “Great Reset”

 “the fastest fall in global stock markets in financial history, and the most devastating crash since the Wall Street Crash of 1929.”

-The cause of the financial crash was (according to “analysts”) V. The Virus, namely, the spread of the virus outside China.
+The cause of the financial crash was (according to “analysts”) V. The Virus, namely, the “massive spread” of the epidemic outside China.
+But that was an outright lie: there were only 1076 cases Worldwide for a population of 6.4 billion. (see Chapter III).
+Media disinformation played a key role in spearheading the fear campaign

 The possibility of financial fraud and inside trading was dispelled.